The Fast and the Furious: Tokyo Drift (2006) Review

 The Fast and the Furious: Tokyo Drift (2006)

-As bizarre as this sounds, The Fast and the Furious films get better with time, each improving upon the other.
-Part of this success is that each film learns from the one’s past; finally the producers have cast off the borderline ludicrous undercover cop storyline in favour of telling a tale about kids who are basically good, with the exception of their need to drive so fast it’s illegal.
+As bizarre as it sounds, The Fast and the Furious films seem to get better with time, each improving upon the last.
+Part of this success comes from how each film learns from its predecessor.
+The producers have finally cast off the borderline ludicrous undercover cop storyline in favour of telling a tale about kids who are basically good—except for their need to drive so fast it’s illegal.

-So, just like the adventures of the Teenage Mutant Ninja Turtles and the Bad News Bears, the action for part three moves to Japan, so that we might enjoy some hilarious scenes of an American trying to assimilate into a foreign culture for the millionth time.
-But I knew this film was going to be different when I saw one of its stars in an interview talking about how this was the first film about drifting and I thought, “well now I have to see it.”
+Much like the adventures of the Teenage Mutant Ninja Turtles and the Bad News Bears, the action in part three moves to Japan, giving us the classic trope of an American struggling to assimilate into a foreign culture for the millionth time.
+But I knew this film was going to be different when I saw one of its stars in an interview saying it was the first movie about drifting.
+I thought, Well, now I have to see it.

-Tokyo Drift casts off everything that had to do with the first two films except for the concept of street racing and a neat little cameo at the end that made me grin.
+Tokyo Drift discards nearly everything from the first two films except for the concept of street racing—plus a neat little cameo at the end that made me grin.
 We start in an average American high school, where an average American kid named Shawn (Lucas Black) is going about his day.
-He’s challenged to a race by the local pigheaded jock played by Zachery Ty Bryan; not an overly inspired start and ten minutes in I was beginning to be bored enough to start wondering if Bryan ever gets tired of being typecast as a pigheaded jock.
+He’s challenged to a race by the local pigheaded jock, played by Zachery Ty Bryan.
+It’s not the most inspired start, and ten minutes in, I was beginning to wonder if Bryan ever gets tired of being typecast as a pigheaded jock.

-But then something interesting happened that I wasn’t expecting; when the race between Shawn and the jock goes down, it ends in a horrifying smash-up.
-Of course everybody walks away okay, but the movie showed very real consequences to person and property from illegal street racing.
-Shawn is apparently some kind of renegade that gets run out of town everywhere he and his mother go because of his speed racer ways.
-So he’s given the choice of either cooling his heels in juvvy or catching the next plane to Tokyo to live with his father.
+But then something unexpected happened.
+When the race between Shawn and the jock goes down, it ends in a horrifying smash-up.
+Of course, everyone walks away okay, but the movie actually shows very real consequences—both personal and financial—of illegal street racing.
+Shawn is apparently some kind of renegade, getting run out of town everywhere he and his mother go because of his Speed Racer ways.
+So, he’s given a choice: cool his heels in juvie or catch the next plane to Tokyo to live with his father.

-Obviously, Shawn chooses the latter and he’s off to the Land of the Rising Sun.
+Obviously, Shawn chooses the latter and heads off to the Land of the Rising Sun.
 He moves in with his father and takes up residence in what could loosely be described as a closet.
-He goes to the local high school where he hooks up with fellow ex-pat and small time hustler Twinkie (Bow Wow).
-Twinkie introduces Shawn to the Tokyo racing scene where he starts crushing on a girl named Neela (Nathalie Kelley) who’s actually the girlfriend of D.K.
-(Brian Tee) whose uncle is the kingpin of the Japanese mob.
+At his new high school, he befriends fellow expat and small-time hustler Twinkie (Bow Wow), who introduces him to the Tokyo racing scene.
+There, Shawn starts crushing on Neela (Nathalie Kelley), who, unfortunately for him, is the girlfriend of D.K.
+(Brian Tee), whose uncle happens to be a kingpin in the Japanese mob.

-That’s another thing I liked about this film, the stakes seemed real.
-We’re not dealing with Paul Walker’s renegade cop Brian who somehow manages to be completely clueless while staying two steps ahead of the wily villains.
-These kids seem genuine; when they’re in over their heads, they are really in over their heads.
-In rooting for these characters you feel a little bit like The Simpsons’ Judge Schneider, they’re basically good kids and I guess boys will be boys….
+That’s another thing I liked about this film—the stakes feel real.
+We’re not dealing with Paul Walker’s renegade cop Brian, who somehow manages to be completely clueless yet always two steps ahead of the villains.
+These kids seem genuine.
+When they’re in over their heads, they are really in over their heads.
+Rooting for them feels a little like The Simpsons’ Judge Schneider: They’re basically good kids, and I guess boys will be boys…

-Although I laughed at the initial thought that drifting was going to be some sort of revelation that was going to take car chases to the next level, I have to admit I was won over by the concept.
-There’s a kind of grace to the chase scenes thanks to drifting.
-Also, we get several great scenes of Shawn’s drifting training, which was a neat addition, seeing the driver struggle to master a key maneuver before he can take the master.
+Although I initially laughed at the idea that drifting was going to revolutionize car chases, I have to admit, the film won me over.
+There’s a kind of grace to the chase scenes thanks to the drifting sequences.
+We also get several great moments of Shawn training, struggling to master the technique before he can take on the master himself—a welcome addition to the typical Fast and Furious formula.

-The characters themselves weren’t all that inspired, typical teen movie stereotypes for the most part and I found Tee’s D.K. a little too reminiscent of Ricky Yune’s Johnny Tran from the original Furious.
-However Kang as Shawn’s drifting Yoda Han was a cool, laid back, almost comical performance, and the legendary Sunny Chiba was an inspired choice for the Japanese mob boss.
+The characters themselves weren’t particularly inspired—mostly typical teen movie stereotypes.
+Tee’s D.K. felt a little too reminiscent of Rick Yune’s Johnny Tran from the original Furious.
+However, Kang’s Han, Shawn’s drifting Yoda, was a cool, laid-back, almost comical presence.
+The legendary Sonny Chiba was also an inspired choice for the Japanese mob boss.

-In my video review of the first two Furious films I made a special note of saying that these films are not high art, but they do accomplish what they set out do: pure entertainment.
-Director Justin Lin may pack some next level subtext between car chases, but he never forgets the reason people are coming to see this thing in the first place.
+In my video review of the first two Furious films, I made a point of saying that these movies aren’t high art, but they do accomplish what they set out to do—deliver pure entertainment.
+Director Justin Lin may slip in some next-level subtext between car chases, but he never forgets why people are here in the first place.

-Sure, if you stop for a moment and consider all the little questions your eyes will bulge and you’ll get the slightest hint of a migraine in your temporal lobe.
-Questions like, why does every one in Japan speak English, even amongst themselves?
-Or, where do all these cars come from?
+Of course, if you stop for a moment to think about the details, your eyes will bulge, and you’ll feel a slight migraine in your temporal lobe.
+Questions like: Why does everyone in Japan speak English, even among themselves?
+Where do all these cars come from?
 Why is there no gridlock in a city of 36 million?
-I thought Japanese schools gave a lot of homework, where do they find time to race cars?
+I thought Japanese schools gave a lot of homework—where do they find time to race?
 If Shawn’s dad is in the military, why isn’t he living in base housing?
-And so on, you get the picture.
+And so on.
+You get the picture.

 Final Thoughts